KauzClay/docs-tap/cartographer-conventions/troubleshooting.hbs.md

 ### Solution

-To increase the Cartographer Convention controller manager memory limit via the TAP values.yaml.
-For
+Increase the Cartographer Convention controller manager memory limit through `tap-values.yaml`.
-example:
+For example:

 - To increase the memory limit for convention server, see [Increase the memory limit for convention server](#increase-server).